Estimated Reading Time: 9 Mins

 Dating was particularly problematic for me.

-As I’d switch between being my usual self to enduring the full wrath of the condition, my perception of potential partners would alter in the same way.
+As I fluctuated between my usual self and the full force of PMDD, my perception of potential partners often shifted as well.

-One moment I’d admire everything about them and think deeply about the joy they added to my life.
+One moment I’d admire everything about them and find myself reflecting on the joy they brought to my life.

 Image by freepik

-During PMDD weeks however, I’d feel an extra sense of vulnerability.
+During PMDD weeks, however, I’d feel an extra sense of emotional vulnerability.

-Consequently, I didn’t desire a lifelong relationship, marriage and certainly not kids.
+Consequently, I didn’t desire a lifelong relationship, marriage, or kids — because somehow, I felt undeserving.

 Image by stefamerpik on freepik